poboisvert/FlaskChat/README.md

 ### Overview

-Boilerplate application for a Flask JWT Backend and a React/Redux Front-End with Material UI.
+This project is a REST API using Python and Flask to store markets and a REACT interface.

 - Python 2.7+ or 3.x
 - Pytest